About The Movie:

 What does it take these days to really, seriously horrify the

-The Cabin in the Woods?
+target audience for The Cabin in the Woods?
 Where are the intrepid

 genre filmmakers willing to be unironic, challenging viewers comfortable with